catchorg/Catch2/docs/why-catch.md

 ## Who else is using Catch2?

 A whole lot of people.
-According to the 2021 JetBrains C++ ecosystem survey, about 11% of C++ programmers use Catch2 for unit testing, making it the second most popular unit testing framework.
+According to [the 2022 JetBrains C++ ecosystem survey](https://www.jetbrains.com/lp/devecosystem-2022/cpp/#Which-unit-testing-frameworks-do-you-regularly-use), about 12% of C++ programmers use Catch2 for unit testing, making it the second most popular unit testing framework.

 You can also take a look at the (incomplete) list of [open source projects](opensource-users.md#top)